 All my life I’ve been fascinated by the way things work, how they’re made, fit together and come apart.
 I always wanted to understand the structure of things and then make stuff myself.
 Eventually I became an engineer and for some years designed printing machines and later equipment for disabled children.
-Long before that - from about age 10 to 16 - I was into photography: image making, but also the mechanics of it - cameras, lenses, light, film and the wonderful chemistry of the “darkroom” which barely exists any more.
+Long before that - from about age 10 to 16 - I was into photography: image making, but also the mechanics of it - cameras, lenses, light, film and the wonderful chemistry of the darkroom, which is experiencing a bit of a revival.
 I also used to draw weird pictures of space ships, people and other stuff I can’t remember now.

 In my 20s I did more drawing and became interested in art, especially painting.
 Perhaps it was the influence of my Spanish studies, looking at the strange imagery of Goya, El Greco, Zurbaran.
 I wanted to understand how they achieved the effects that they create with colour, texture, form and particularly space and composition.
 What makes a painting work?
 What are the mechanics of it?
 So I set out to learn, not just by reading, studying and looking at art but by doing it myself: trial and error; a lot of both.

 This was all in my spare time while I was busy studying and working as a chef (the mechanics of food) and then as an engineer.
 So progress was rather sporadic, but in between painting sessions I was often thinking about art, reading about it, visiting exhibitions and trying to understand it.
 Around 1999/2000 I shared a studio on Eel Pie Island in Twickenham and sold some paintings from there.